openscad/openscad-wasm/README.md

 make test
 ```

-## Usage
+## API

-The project is a ES6 module.
+The project is an ES6 module.
 Simply import the module:
 ```ts
 import OpenSCAD from "./openscad.js";